vpmalley/vpmalley.github.io/QuebecShelters.md

 Shelters in Quebec, Canada, along the trans-Canada trail.

 I could not find a centralised list of all community shelters in Quebec.
-However, I could list some organisations that manage shelters and list some of those along [a small portion of the Trans-Canada trail (sentier national in Quebec)][mata-s].
+However, I could list some organisations that manage shelters and list some of those along [a small portion of the Trans-Canada trail (sentier national in Quebec)][mata-s], from Mont-Tremblant to .
 I list them in the order West-East.

 For each shelter, I try to list the following: